Frequently Asked Questions

 Houseparents ensure their residences and grounds are in good working order and are kept clean and neat.
 Houseparents oversee a developmentally appropriate chore program that actively engages students in participating in home care, while also learning responsibility.
 Houseparents participate in chore completion with the students.
 Houseparents also utilize an on-campus work-order system for home repairs, and other maintenance.

 What are the administrative duties?

 Houseparents have numerous administrative responsibilities that include both student needs and operational matters.
-These responsibilities include maintaining student success plans, scheduling appointments for students, administering student medications, ordering food from the campus distribution center, submitting work orders for needed repairs, and participating in meetings and training, as needed.
+These responsibilities include maintaining student success plans, scheduling appointments for students, administering student medications, ordering food from the campus distribution center, submitting work orders for needed repairs, regular communication with sponsors and participating in meetings and training, as needed.